Ice age

-An ice age is a long period of reduction in the temperature of Earth's surface and atmosphere, resulting in the presence or expansion of continental and polar ice sheets and alpine glaciers.
-Earth's climate alternates between ice ages and greenhouse periods, during which there are no glaciers on the planet.
-Earth is in the Quaternary glaciation.
-Individual pulses of cold climate within an ice age are termed glacial periods (or, alternatively, glacials, glaciations, glacial stages, stadials, stades, or colloquially, ice ages), and intermittent warm periods within an ice age are called interglacials or interstadials.
+An ice age is a term describing periods of time when the reduction in the temperature of Earth's surface and atmosphere results in the presence or expansion of continental and polar ice sheets and alpine glaciers.
+The term is applied in several different senses to very long and comparatively short periods of cooling.
+Colder periods are called glacials or ice ages, and warmer periods are called interglacials.